kubestellar/kubestellar/docs/content/v0.20/architecture.md

   the deletedObject field in the key indicates that the object has been deleted and that it needs to be removed from all clusters.

+- In-memory representations of affected bindings are updated to remove the object.
+If any are indeed affected, they are enqueued for syncing.

 - Running the selectors matching logic as in the create/delete scenario once again produces a list of clusters.